Eating and drinking

 Many restaurants on the coast serve halal fare, and elsewhere in the country you’ll usually be able to find a Somali-run hoteli that has halal meat.

 Home-style fare and nyama choma

-In any hoteli (small restaurant) there is always a list of predictable dishes intended to fill customers’ stomachs.
+In any hoteli (cheap local café-restaurant) there is always a list of predictable dishes intended to fill customers’ stomachs.
 Potatoes, rice and especially ugali (a stiff, cornmeal porridge) are the national staples, eaten with chicken, goat, beef, or vegetable stew, various kinds of spinach, beans and sometimes fish.
 Portions are usually gigantic; half-portions (ask for nusu) aren’t much smaller.
 But even in small towns, more and more cafés are appearing where most of the menu is fried – eggs, sausages, chips, fish, chicken and burgers.

 Snacks and breakfast

 Snacks, which can easily become meals, include samosas, chapattis and miniature kebabs (mishkaki).
 Also look out for mandaazi (sweet, puffy, deep-fried dough cakes), and mkate mayai (“bread of eggs” in Swahili), a light wheat-flour pancake wrapped around fried eggs and minced meat, usually cooked on a huge griddle.
 Snacks sold on the street include cassava chips, roasted corncobs, and, in country areas, at the right time of year, if you’re lucky, roasted termites (which go well as a bar snack with beer).